Women In Higher Education Initiative

 To date, PROWIBO operates three women-only summer school programs at the Karamat Husain Muslim Girls P.G.
 College and Avadh Girls’ P.G College in Lucknow, India and at the African Rural University in Kagadi, Uganda.
 Through these women-only programs, PROWIBO aims to utilise our summer school model to empower young women around the world through education.

-PROWIBO in collaboration with The 50/50 Group ran a workshop Passing the Baton in Pursuit of Gender Equality last summer in Sierra Leone.
+PROWIBO in collaboration with The 50/50 Group ran a workshop Passing the Baton in Pursuit of Gender Equality in July 2018 in Sierra Leone.
 The workshop was led by Sabrina White, an Economic and Social Research Council-Funded 1+3 PhD.
 This workshop explored the many different conceptions of feminism and constructed a dialogue for how to constructively speak about and pursue gender equality in Sierra Leone.

 The 2019 Prowibo conference on Women, Development and Higher Education, in partnership with Srinakarinwirot University and LSEIdeas, was held on July 2, 2019 in Bangkok.
 It brought together stakeholders from education, NGOs, businesses and policymakers to address the difficult questions of reaching gender parity and the role that higher education has to play in this process.

-This report presents an overview of the social, economic, environmental and institutional barriers that affect student retention and recruitment in the Global South.
+This report by Njomeza Blakcori presents an overview of the social, economic, environmental and institutional barriers that affect student retention and recruitment in the Global South.
 The purpose of this document is to present

 information on recent trends and to demonstrate potential strategies to improve the institutional capacities of universities to effectively recruit and retain students.